 A high-quality online TEFL course offered by a trusted and reputable course provider will train you to be an EFL and ESL teacher in the safety of your home.
-There are only two high-quality online TEFLL courses available, the Trinity CertTESOL is one of them.
+Unfortunately, there are only two high-quality online TEFL courses available; Trinity CertTESOL is one of them.

-Online study is cheaper because you do not have to pay for airfare and lodging while you are getting trained.
+Online study is cheaper because you do not have to pay for airfare and lodging while getting trained.

-If you really want to teach abroad and you want to start your training as soon as possible, take an online course.
+If you want to teach abroad and start your training as soon as possible, take an online course.
 If your course provider is an internationally trusted name like the Trinity CertTESOL, your certificate will open more doors to job opportunities as a face to face or online teacher EFL teacher than any other certificate.

-Hybrid / blended learning courses are a half-way house between an online course and a face-to-face course.
+Hybrid and blended learning courses are halfway houses between online and face-to-face courses.

 The hybrid / blended learning course combines an online course where you learn the theoretical aspects of teaching with a short face-to-face teaching practice course.